minhfuji/WPRestfulAPI_reactjs_route/README.md

-This is advanced version from github.com/minhfuji/WPRestfulAPI_reactjs, apply React Route
+This is advanced version from github.com/minhfuji/WPRestfulAPI_reactjs, apply React Router

 # Backend